Ultimate Guide to Wall Texture Design for Living Room and Hall Walls

 Simpolo Tiles and Bathware offers a wide range of tiles like the Supra and Terra Duro collections, which work beautifully with both modern and earthy settings.
 These textures, while subtle, carry the weight of high design.

-Wall Textures vs. Textured Tiles: Which Is Better for Living Rooms?
+Wall Texture Design vs. Textured Tiles for Living Rooms

 Absolutely.
 And in many cases, tiles are the better pick.
 Traditional wall texturing methods like putty, stucco, or comb finishes need regular upkeep.
-Tiles, especially textured or patterned ones, stay intact for years with barely any maintenance.
+Tiles, especially textured, pattern tiles, or patterned ones, stay intact for years with barely any maintenance.
 You wipe them down.
 That’s it.

 Our Altagloss range at Simpolo Tiles and Bathware has tile designs that play with light and depth without looking too loud.
 If you're after a warm, understated look, try something like the Impero collection.
 These don’t just give your wall visual interest; they make the whole room feel complete.